 Some women sail through their menopause and barely have any symptoms.
 Their monthly period diminishes and stops and that’s it.
 For the majority of women though, this is not the case and symptoms can be numerous and severe.
 Leading many to look at their options.
 These options might include hormone replacement therapy, bioidentical hormones, or herbal and nutritional support.
-This post is about herbal support for the perimenopause and why it is better to talk to a professional herbalist rather than buying an off the shelf product.
+This post is about herbal remedies for menopause symptoms and why it is better to talk to a professional herbalist.

 There is no doubt that herbal remedies are popular with the general public.
 Across the globe the sale of herbal dietary supplements amounts to a multi-billion pound industry.
 Yet, in many cases herbal remedies are used much like a natural version of conventional drugs.
 As in X herbal remedy treats Y condition, disease or symptom.
 Or for a more relevant example, using sage leaf to treat menopausal symptoms.
 In my experience this approach is not the best way to use herbal remedies.